 The development is the process of extracting information from the script and estimating financial and technical requirements.
 It is highly important for the shooting/pre-production.
-Generally, the production team takes care of majority of the development work but the director is involved in almost all steps.
+Generally, the production team takes care of the majority of the development work but the director is involved in almost all steps.

-It is carried out by first Assistant director or production manager.
-It is a tedious work and requires hours of careful breakdown.
+It is carried out by the first Assistant director or production manager.
+It is tedious work and requires hours of careful breakdown.
 A small mistake during the breakdown could leave a dent in the budget or delay the project.
 The breakdown involves extracting the location, casting, art design, costumes, makeup requirements from each scene.
 After this stage, the information is transferred to relevant departments who prepare accordingly for the shooting.

-The production company should be registered and the intellectual property rights should be taken into consideration for protecting title, script, logos, designs, posters etc. The laws vary from country to country but the requirements are almost similar.
+The production company should be registered and the intellectual property rights should be taken into consideration for protecting title, script, logos, designs, posters, etc. The laws vary from country to country but the requirements are almost similar.
 The accounts should be maintained properly from Day 1 to avoid any problems.
 Everyone involved in the project should have life insurance.

-It is the process of depicting the shots through hand drawn images for all the crew involved to understand the requirements.
+It is the process of depicting the shots through hand-drawn images for all the crew involved to understand the requirements.
 Sometimes it helps the directors to change some shots before going for the shooting.
 In Hollywood studios, there are dedicated storyboard artists who work for several weeks or even months to draw storyboards.
-Almost all action scenes are filmed after storyboarding to avoid overbudget.
-The high budget movies are going for previsualization instead which is animated video based on information provided.
+Almost all action scenes are filmed after storyboarding to avoid over budget.
+The high-budget movies are going for previsualization instead which is animated video based on information provided.
 This step is repeated several times by providing updated information and changing the requirements.

 The cast & crew are roped into the project considering the budgeting and scheduling.
 The single most disappointing thing about a movie can be miscasting.
 Even if everything else is perfect, the miscast could ruin the entire film.
 So, this should be considered as an important decision for the film.

 The theme music and the songs are composed during the pre-production or early stages of production depending on the schedule.
-The background score is a separate process which is developed over time independent of the production and is handed over to the sound mixer during the post-production.
+The background score is a separate process that is developed over time independent of the production and is handed over to the sound mixer during the post-production.